 Tel: +27 21 650 5640

-Dr. Aninka Claassens is the Director of the Land and Accountability Research Centre (LARC).
-She is also the land project-leader for the moment.
+Dr. Aninka Claassens is the former Director of the Land and Accountability Research Centre (LARC) and currently a chief researcher at LARC .
 In 2009 she brought the Rural Women’s Action Research programme (RWAR) into the (then) Law Race and Gender Unit (LRG) at UCT.
 Soon after that, Sindiso Mnisi joined RWAR and they worked together on the Traditional Courts Bill.
 Aninka coordinated the research for the legal challenge against the Communal Land Rights Bill, which was struck down by the Constitutional Court in 2010.
 She worked closely with the Community Agency for Social Inquiry in designing a survey of three thousand women to ascertain rates of change in relation to unmarried women accessing residential sites in ‘communal’ areas and has published many articles that pertain to changing marriage rates and land rights.

 In 2015, RWAR became a separate research centre, which is now known as LARC.

 Dr Aninka Claassens has been engaged in land issues in South Africa for 25 years.
 She began her working life as a trade union organiser.
 During the 1980s she worked closely with rural communities resisting forced removals.
 From 1990 she was senior researcher in the Land Rights Project at the Centre for Applied Legal Studies at Wits University.
 During South Africa's transition, Aninka participated in working groups that developed proposals pertaining to legislation dealing with restitution and the protection of labour tenant and farm worker rights.
 She was a member of the ANC's land desk and was a technical expert to the Constitutional Assembly on land rights and the property clause.